-Kutná Hora is a UNESCO World Heritage Site, and the town proudly boasts of its "10 centuries of architecture" that covers the gamut from gothic to Cubism.
+Kutná Hora is a UNESCO World Heritage Site, and the town proudly boasts of its "ten centuries of architecture" that run the gamut from Gothic to cubism.
 The town is worth a visit any time, but really gets going around the beginning of April when the Awakening Kutná Hora festival is celebrated, which marks the beginning of the tourist season.
-Historic peddlers, dancers, and fencers celebrate the city’s silver-mining history at the Royal Silver Festival held every June.
+Historic peddlers, dancers, and fencers celebrate the city’s silver-mining history at the Royal Silvering Festival held every June.
 There are also some traditional Czech eateries; a great silver-mining museum; and the stunning Cathedral of St. Barbara, which dates from 1388.

-Nearby, Sedlec Ossuary, or the "bone church," is one of the Czech Republic’s most famous sights.
+Nearby, Sedlec Ossuary, or the "Bone Church," is one of the Czech Republic’s most famous sights.
 The small chapel is decorated floor to ceiling with human bones.
-The shapes, chandeliers, and sculptures are strangely, and hauntingly, beautiful, adding up to a breathtaking and morbid memento mori.
+The shapes, chandeliers, and sculptures are strangely, hauntingly beautiful, adding up to a breathtaking and morbid memento mori.